- Intake: 6

 - Essential Subjects: Mathematics

 - Desirable Subjects: Further Mathematics; a physical science or Computing (not IT)

 - Computer Science at Queens': queenscompsci.wordpress.com

 Cambridge Computer Science blends theoretical knowledge and practical experience to give you the tools to work at the forefront of technology.
-The course syllabus and its delivery is the responsibility of the Computer Laboratory which provides its own information for applicants: see http://www.cl.cam.ac.uk/admissions/undergraduate/ for more information on benefits of studying Computer Science at Cambridge, the course content and options, A-level choices, and employment prospects
+The course syllabus and its delivery is the responsibility of the Department of Computer Science and Technology which provides its own information for applicants: see http://www.cl.cam.ac.uk/admissions/undergraduate/ for more information on benefits of studying Computer Science at Cambridge, the course content and options, A-level choices, and employment prospects

 Computer Science at Queens’

 The college supports your study on an individual basis and provides small group teaching, known as supervisions.
-We aim to admit between 7 and 9 Computer Science undergraduates every year.
+We aim to admit 6 Computer Science undergraduates every year.
 This number is chosen to be big enough to permit you to benefit from having other Computer Science students around you whilst being small enough that we can pay personal attention to your studies and interests.

-You will participate in typically 4 hours a week of small-group supervisions (groups of two or three students).
+You will typically participate in 3 or 4 hours of small-group supervisions a week in groups of two or three students.
 These supervisions will be delivered by Queens’ teaching staff complemented by researchers from the department.